Instant Loan in Germany: Online Approval and Fast Payout (2026)

 Receive the funds

-| Feature | Sofortkredit (Ratenkredit) | Minikredit | Rahmenkredit |
+| Feature | Sofortkredit | Minikredit | Rahmenkredit |

 |---|---|---|---|

-| Loan amount | 1,000-100,000 EUR | 100-1,500 EUR | 2,500-25,000 EUR |
+| Loan amount | 1,000 to 100,000 EUR | 100 to 1,500 EUR | 2,500 to 25,000 EUR |

-| Typical APR | 0.68-11.99% eff. (median approx. 6.19%, March 2026) | Often 100%+ eff. when annualized | 5-10% eff. (variable) |
+| Typical effective APR | 0.68% to 11.99% (Zwei-Drittel-Zins around 6.19%, June 2026) | Often 100%+ when annualized | 5% to 10% (variable) |

-| Repayment | Fixed monthly installments, 12-120 months | Lump sum after 30-62 days | Flexible, minimum monthly payment |
+| Repayment | Fixed monthly installments, 12 to 120 months | Lump sum after 30 to 62 days | Flexible, minimum monthly payment |

-| SCHUFA required | Yes | Varies (some providers skip it) | Yes |
+| SCHUFA required | Yes | Varies (some skip it) | Yes |

 | Best for | Planned purchases, consolidation, larger expenses | Genuine short-term emergencies only | Recurring small needs, overdraft alternative |

-Current Interest Rates: What to Expect in 2026
+Current interest rates: what to expect in 2026

-Sofortkredit APR Overview (March 2026)
+Sofortkredit APR overview (June 2026)

 0.68%